MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

     Check the local Windows **Applications and Services** event log, **Azure Information Protection**.
 This log also reports when the scanner has finished scanning, with a summary of results.
 Look for the informational event ID **911**.

-3. Review the reports that are stored in %*localappdata*%\Microsoft\MSIP\Scanner\Reports and that have a .csv file format.
-With the default configuration of the scanner, only files that meet the conditions for automatic classification are included in these reports.
+3. Review the reports that are stored in %*localappdata*%\Microsoft\MSIP\Scanner\Reports.
+The .txt summary files include the time taken to scan, the number of scanned files, and how many files had a match for the information types.
+The .csv files have more details for each file.

     > [!TIP]
     > Scanners send this information to Azure Information Protection every five minutes, so that you can view the results in near real-time from the Azure portal.
 For more information, see [Reporting for Azure Information Protection](reports-aip.md).